 If the total of actual claims payments is significantly higher than the premium determined, the portfolios' risk exposure must be reviewed.
+Risk identification and assessment

 To identify its materiality, underwriting risk for loss events and health is measured using a qualitative assessment of the risks by their loss amount and the associated probability of occurrence.
 This risk is quantified based on the current EIOPA Draft Technical Specifications on Solvency II.